vinnilla/Rest-API/README.md

 ### modulizing code
 modulizing code is important to keep the main server.js file clean and easy to read
 ###### touch middleware.js
-and move custome middleware into that new file (export the variable so its usuable)
+move custom middleware into that new file (export the variable so its usuable)
 ###### in server.js
 var middleware = require('./middleware');